rene-d/sysbus/README.en.md

 The interfaces and pseudo-interfaces are internally organized into graphs via _upper_ and _lower_ connections.

-The `-graph` option in` sysbus.py` uses Graphviz to display the entire graph of the interfaces.
+The `-graph` option in` sysbus` uses Graphviz to display the entire graph of the interfaces.

-    $ ./sysbus.py -graph
+    $ sysbus -graph

 ![functional graph](http://rene-d.github.io/sysbus/docs/nemo_intf.png)